 fun, lightness, playfulness, opening our hearts, being silly, exploring, wondering, rejoicing, loving…

 I have been practising yoga for 30 years and teaching since 2004.
-My training includes a 3 year British Wheel of Yoga diploma, teacher trainings with Donna Farhi and Erich Schiffmann, as well as qualifications in Wu Tao Dance, Relax Kids and Yoga’d Up children’s yoga.
+My training includes a 3 year British Wheel of Yoga diploma, teacher trainings with Donna Farhi and Erich Schiffmann, as well as qualifications in Wu Tao Dance and Yoga Therapy.